-InMode Ltd. (INMD) CEO Moshe Mizrahy on Q1 2020 Results - Earnings Call Transcript
+InMode Ltd. (INMD) CEO Moshe Mizrahy On Q1 2020 Results - Earnings Call Transcript

 Kristen Stewart

+So typically – hi, so during a normal – during normalcy I should say and not at a time of pandemic.
+We've typically been able to see some physicians who've paid off the equipment in two to three months and others that take 18 months.
+It depends on the physician the practice and what they do and obviously their staff.
+However – and how aggressive they are in marketing.

+However during this time, of course it's going to be a little different.
+Now, overall as an average, we typically see people pay these things off anywhere between six to 12 months on average.
+And the reason for that is most of the technologies that we have, whether it's our hands-free or minimally invasive, typically are within those price ranges that Dr. Theodorou just mentioned.
+So somewhere between $2500 all the way up to $7000 or $8000.
+Hence the equipment cost is then easier to pay off for the physician.
+Does that make sense?

 Yes.
 That's perfect.
-And then, just a question on the gross margins, I was pretty impressed with the ability of gross margins to remain in that 85% to 86%.
-Is that even despite what might be kind of a fall off which I would expect to see in the second quarter.
-Is there anything to kind of think about just in terms of like absorption of any sort of fixed cost or overhead, or is that just representative of maybe some of the contracting that you have with some of the contract manufacturing partners that you use?
+And then just a question on the gross margins.
+I was pretty impressed with the ability of gross margins to remain in that 85% to 86%.
+Is that even despite what might be kind of a fall off, which I would expect to see in the second quarter.
+Is there anything to kind of think about just in terms of like absorption or any sort of fixed cost or overhead?
+Or is that just representative of maybe some of the contracting that you have with some of the contract manufacturing partners that you use?

 Moshe Mizrahy

 Okay.
 This is Moshe.
 I will answer that.
 85% gross margin for us is a must.
 It's not nice to have.
-So basically every product or every platform so every hand piece of indication that we will develop from the drawing board we have our own formulas know exactly what will be the gross margin.
+So basically every product or every platform.
+So every hand piece of indication that we will develop from the drawing board, we have our own formulas we know exactly what will be the gross margin.

-Since we know, we do some focus group to understand what are the needs, what will be the price of these platforms, how much will cost us to manufacture it and therefore we know what is the gross margin.
-Furthermore, we are very lean and mean companies.
-So, we don't have a huge fixed cost.
+Since we do some focus group to understand, what are the needs, what will be the price of this platforms, how much will cost us to manufacture it and therefore, we know what is the gross margin.
+Furthermore, we are very lean and mean company.
+So we don't have a huge fixed cost.

 We walked through outsourcing company who manufacture for us.
-And therefore, we have only three four people in our organization who are managing the entire logistics, supply chain and manufacturing.

-Some of the factoring we do in-house.
-We have a small facility mainly for special laser and optical based hand pieces.
+And therefore, we have only three, four people in our organization, who are managing the entire logistics, supply chain and manufacturing.
+Some of the manufacturing we do in-house, we have a small facility, mainly for special laser and optical-based hand pieces.
 But most of the other electronics and medical electronics we do outside.

 Regarding fixed cost, I'm sure you noticed that our G&A is very low compared to competitors.
 We are less about $5 million a year.
-And if you look at Cutera, they do $24 million a year on G&A. So fixed costs are very low where most of our cost is not fixed cost.

-And an 85% gross margin, basically we have three levels to ensure that.
+And if you look at Cutera, they do $24 million a year on G&A. So fixed costs are very low we're – most of our cost is not fixed cost.
+And an 85% gross margin basically we have three levels to ensure that.

 One, we manufacture in Israel in a very high sophisticated facility and I'm sure that manufacturing in Israel is a little bit cheaper than manufacturing in the United States.
 Second, when you generate RF energy compared to optical energy and I'll give you an example if you want to generate 20 joules of laser energy compared with 20 joules of RF energy, it costs about 50% to produce the RF compared to energy on the same level of energy.
-So, this is another thing.
+So this is another thing.

-And second, we have a lot of experience in designing and development of a vital RS equipment.
+And second, we have a lot of experience in designing and development of Bipolar RF equipment.
 I believe that we are the most experienced and have all the knowledge and the IP to manufacture such equipment.
 The second thing that determines the gross margin is of course the pricing of the system.
-Since our platform average cost in the U.S. is between $120,000 to $130,000.
-If you compare that to a laser equipment, which is about $70,000, $75,000.
+Since our platform average cost in the U.S. is between $120,000 to $130,000, if you compare that to a laser equipment, which is about $70,000 to $75,000.
+And the reason why we are able to charge high price is because once the technology is protected with several patents, second it took us six years to get FDA approval.

-And the reason why we are able to charge high price is because once the technology is protected with several patents; second, it took us six years to get FDA approval.
-So competitors will -- if they found a way to overcome the IP and develop something different for the same application, it will take them a long way and long-time to come even close.

-And the further element is, of course, the market share.
-Everybody now know what is the BodyTite, what is FaceTite; it would be very difficult for others to come close.
+So competitors will -- if they found a way to overcome the IP and develop something different for the same application, it will take them a long way and long time to come even close.
+And the third element is of course the market share.
+Everybody now knows what is the body type what is safe type will be very difficult for others to come close.
 So it enable us to charge higher prices for our system.
 We know how to design a system.
-We manufacture in a very lean and mean, I would say, operation and we will continue to maintain the 85% gross margin.
+We manufacture in a very lean and mean, I would say operation.
+And we will continue to maintain the 85% gross margin.

 Even in the first quarter when we had the difficulties finding sources for several subcomponents and subassemblies since the Chinese operation shutdown in January, we managed to get 85% gross margin.
-And I can tell you that, just to make sure that the facility will continue to run, we brought components for higher price.
+And I can tell you that just to make sure that the facility will continue to run, we bought components for higher price.
 But even with that, we went down by 1% in the first quarter.
-And I'm sure that that's -- once we go back to normal we will get this 1% to our gross margin again.
-So, did I answer your question?
+And I'm sure that that's -- once we go back to normal, we will get this 1% to our gross margin again.
+So did I answer your question?

 Kristen Stewart